Vidanez/cpanel_bkp_dropbox/README.md

 Installed and configured to use API

-In order to avoid to have the password and username in plain text the recommendation is to use the following to ofuscate the code
+In order to avoid to have the password and username in plain text the recommendation is to use the following to obfuscate the code

 http://www.datsi.fi.upm.es/~frosal/sources/shc-3.8.9.tgz